ulicious/hermes/doc/parameters.rst

 Setting and assumptions affecting starting locations
 ====================================================

-Affects number of starting locations, limits locations (continents / coordinates) and indicate if heat is available at start
+Affects the destination definition, the generation of start locations, the use of Voronoi cells, and whether heat is available at the origin.

 .. csv-table::
    :header-rows: 1